Easter Sale

 There is no right or wrong way to use a weighted blanket – as long as it feels comfortable for you.

-One of the best ways to use a weighted blanket is to lie flat on your back with the blanket covering your body - but not your head!
+One of the best ways to use a weighted blanket is to lie flat on your back with the blanket covering your body - but not your head, for safety reasons.
 This way, you'll experience the full weight of the blanket evenly distributed across your body.
-You can use them for a short period of time to relax or to sleep under, whichever is best for you.

 A woman reading while using the Emma Hug Weighted Blanket.